IBM/opensource-ai-workshop/docs/lab-6/README.md

 If you didn't know, the supported languages with `granite3.3:2b` now include:

-- English, German, Spanish, French, Japanese, Portuguese, Arabic, Czech, Italian, Korean, Dutch, Chinese (Simplified)
+- English, German, Spanish, French, Japanese, Portuguese, Arabic, Czech, Italian, Korean, Dutch, and Chinese.
+However, users may finetune this Granite model for languages beyond these 12 languages.

 And the Capabilities also include: